-Thread Scheduler in Java | Time Slicing in Java
+Thread Scheduler in Java

 Thread scheduler in Java is the component of JVM that determines the execution order of multiple threads on a single processor (CPU).
+It decides the order in which threads should run.
+This process is called thread scheduling in Java.

 When a system with a single processor executes a program having multiple threads, CPU executes only a single thread at a particular time.

-Other threads in the program wait in Runnable state for getting the chance of execution on CPU because at a time only one thread can get the chance to access the CPU.
+Other threads in the program wait in runnable state for getting the chance of execution on CPU because at a time only one thread can get the chance to access the CPU.

 The thread scheduler selects a thread for execution from runnable state.
 But there is no guarantee that which thread from runnable pool will be selected next to run by the thread scheduler.